 I have a tendency to be a people pleaser.
 I like to help others, and I especially enjoy doing things for writers: to encourage them, support them, provide feedback, buy their book, and read their writing.

-Helping other writers is why I have my blog, Byline, and a writing newsletter, Write On!.
+Helping other writers is why I have my blog and a newsletter about writing and publishing.
 Both my blog and newsletter are ways of helping writers and doing so on a bigger scale.
 Helping people in these ways, that is one-to-many, may not be as personal as one-on-one, but it’s certainly more effective and multiplies my reach.